 1/2 – 1 tsp brown sugar

 100g cream or plain yoghurt

 1 tsp thyme leaves (plus extra for garnish)

 To make the pastry, place the flours and salt in a large bowl and whisk to remove lumps.
 Add the butter, working it into the flour with your finger tips until it resembles wet sand.
 You could also use the pulse function on your food processor to do this step.
 Drop in the lightly beaten egg and two tablespoons of the milk, mixing with a wooden spoon (or your processor) to bring it all together.
 Eventually you will need to use your hands to shape it into a ball, adding the extra milk if needed.
 Knead briefly to make the dough homogenous then flatten it into a thick disc with the palm of your hand.
-Wrap in cling film and place in the fridge to rest for one hour.
+Wrap and place in the fridge to rest for one hour.